BuyMyBeard/shady/README.md

 void main(void) { mainImage(fragColor, FlutterFragCoord()); }
 ```

-Then, when adding your `ShaderDetails`, call the magic `.usesShaderToyUniforms()` method to automatically add and wire the listed uniforms such that it mostly works.
+Then, when defining your `ShadyShader`, flag it using the parameter `shaderToy` to automatically add and wire the listed uniforms such that it mostly works.

 ```
-ShaderDetails('assets/shaders/myshader.frag')
-  ..usesShaderToyUniforms(context);
+ShadyShader(
+  key: 'myStShader'
+  asset: 'assets/shaders/myShaderToyShader.frag'),
+  shaderToy: true,
+),
 ```

 Only the ShaderToy uniforms listed are supported, and the only supported data type for channels is 2D textures (`sampler2D`).